lkilpela/so_long/README.md

 1. **Game Logic**: The game must correctly implement the required logic, including player movement, collectible gathering, and exiting the game.

-2. **Graphics**: The game must use the MiniLibX library to create a graphical interface.
+2. **Graphics**: The game must use the MiniLibX library or MLX42 to create a graphical interface.

 3. **Performance**: The game must run smoothly without any performance issues or memory leaks.